Jeunese/jeunese.github.io/docs/guidelines.md

 -  Place important content "above the fold" in a webpage.
 -  In left-to-right languages, people tend to read in an F shape, so place important content or navigation in the top left.

-**Use emphasis very selectively:**
+**Use bold for emphasis very selectively:**
--  Typically, we use bolding to call out UI elements and to place emphasis on specific actions.
+-  Reserve bolding to call out UI elements and to place emphasis on specific actions.
--  Don't use italics or quotation marks for emphasis.
+-  Don't use quotation marks for emphasis.
+-  Avoid using italics for emphasis, where possible.
+-  Rather than using bold or italics to emphasise whole phrases, use layout, callouts, headings, and short paragraphs to draw attention to important content or messages.

 ### Avoid redundancy to maintain the effectiveness of your content